 The various upland and wetland habitat types found on the WMA support a great variety of fish, wildlife and plant species, including several rare plants.
 Rogers Island contains one of the largest tidal swamp forests in the Hudson Estuary and exemplary examples of freshwater tidal marsh and intertidal mudflat communities.
 The area is part of an important spawning ground for American shad, striped bass and other anadromous fish species.

 Large numbers of waterfowl, shorebirds and passerine birds can be observed during spring and fall migrations.
-Resident wildlife that occurs on the WMA includes the bald eagle, wood duck, black duck, mallard, green heron, least bittern, a variety of songbirds and white-tailed deer.
+Resident wildlife that occurs on the WMA includes the bald eagle, wood duck, black duck, mallard, green heron, least bittern, wild turkey, a variety of songbirds and white-tailed deer.

 Rogers Island provides opportunities for the public to engage in a wide variety of outdoor recreational activities including hunting, fishing, trapping, bird watching, and hiking.
 There are several unique ecological communities to explore and great variety of wildlife species to view and otherwise enjoy.
 Rogers Island is a popular and productive waterfowl hunting area.
 A foot trail leads from the southern tip of the island through the middle of the property.
 Poison ivy is prevalent throughout the island.

 The management of Rogers Island for non-intensive recreation is consistent with its primary purpose of providing wildlife related public benefits.
 Those preferring more intensively developed outdoor areas should consider visiting day use areas at nearby State Parks.